MaitisamY/to-do-list/README.md

 # to-do-list
-To do list application on Node.Js, Express.Js and EJS.
+To do list application on Node.Js, Express.Js, EJS and PostgreSQL.